yairigal/train_coupon_bot/README.md

 {
   "token": "<bot token>",
   "port": "<port>",
-  "host": "<host if you run on webhook mode>", "num_threads": "<maximun number of threads, max is 100>", "polling": "<true for polling, false for webhook>", "admins": "[<admins telegram user id>, ...]",
+  "num_threads": "<maximun number of threads, max is 100>", "polling": "<true for polling, false for webhook>", "admins": "[<admins telegram user id>, ...]",